bcgov/data-publication/pages/dps_bcdc_w_2.md

 + Old name
 + New name
 + List of data providers (Editors)
-	+ When an update is requested for a sub-organization we ask that the members and contacts list be reviewed.
+	+ When an update is requested for a sub-organization, we ask that the members and contacts list be reviewed.
 	+ DataBC can provide you with a current list to review.

 [RETURN TO TOP][1]